 The roads are good, cars are cheap, and this way we had the flexibility of going wherever we felt like going and stopping whenever.
-AutoReisen has some great prices (we paid 63 EUR for one week).
+Discover Cars is a great aggregator that will help you find and book the best option for renting a car during your trip, helping you save up to 70% on your car rental. (we paid 63 EUR for one week).

-One downside of having a car is that it can get really challenging to find a parking space (especially in Purto de La Cruz where we staid).
+One downside of having a car is that it can get really challenging to find a parking space (especially in Purto de La Cruz where we stayed).

 Choosing a paid parking space would double the cost of the car for the week.

 - Flight duration: Depending on where you are traveling from, the flight can take longer than expected (we traveled from Romania and flew for 6 hours).

 - Put some extra climbing shoes in the luggage if you are planning to go hiking – the island has lots of areas where that can be done and nature can be observed

 - What clothing to bring to Spain – bring Summer clothing, but make sure to have also some thicker clothing because in the Northern part of the island, or if you choose to climb Teide, you will need a jacket.

 When is the best time to visit Tenerife?

 Since the average temperature in Tenerife throughout the year fluctuating between 20 and 28 degrees Celsius, you can imagine why the largest of the Canary Islands is a top destination no matter the time of the year.

 Of course, most people choose to go there from October to March or April, when the weather in the rest of Europe is not so warm and friendly, but I can say that June was as well pretty crowded.